Orange Collective

 3. 03

 The supply chain already exists.
 Fuel is off the shelf from Framatome and Westinghouse, while HALEU-dependent competitors are queued behind an enrichment supply that has produced ~920 kg to date — a constraint that already delayed TerraPower's Natrium by two years.
-BWXT, Siemens Energy, ABB, and Framatome are under commercial agreements for the rest.[26]
+BWXT and Framatome are under commercial agreements for the rest, with MoUs signed with Siemens Energy and ABB.[26]
 [31] [32]

 4. 04